atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 handled.

-Domain checking is optional if you know that the input range is always satisfied, for example when calculaing `logsum` or `softmax` in neural network execution.
+Domain checking is optional if you know that the input range is always satisfied, for example when calculating `logsum` or `softmax` in neural network execution.

 ## Getting Rust and C to generate good code.